whn09/minimax_h3_h200/DEPLOYMENT_GUIDE.md

 ```

 For all 8 GPUs as 8 independent replicas, `launch_replicas.sh 1` does the fan-out; the underlying
-per-replica command, inside a container where both patches are already applied, is:
+per-replica command, inside a container where the patches are already applied, is:

 ```bash
 # one per GPU, n = 0..7; space ports by at least 2